icorvus/yeelight-voice/README.md

 ## How it works

 1. Voice is captured in the browser and transcribed using GPT-4o-transcribe
-2. The transcript (or typed text) is sent to an LLM (via OpenRouter) with tool-calling capabilities
+2. The transcript (or typed text) is sent to a LLM agent
-3. The LLM interprets the intent and calls bulb control functions (discover, on/off, brightness, color, color temperature)
+3. The agent interprets the intent and calls bulb control tools (discover, on/off, brightness, color, color temperature, flows, scenes, timers, and more)
 4. Results are returned as a natural language response

 ## Setup